HL7/phd/input/intro-notes/StructureDefinition-PhdDeviceAlert-notes.md

 #### component (optional)
 - Used when the alert applies to a specific component of a compound observation
-- Contains a Coding that matches one of the `Observation.component.code` values in the referenced observation
+- Contains a Coding that matches one of the `Observation.component.code` values in the referenced observation (which will be an MDC code in the context of this IG)
 - Example: For a blood pressure observation with systolic, diastolic, and mean components, this identifies which component (e.g., systolic) triggered the alert
-- If omitted, the alert applies to the overall observation value
+- If omitted, the alert applies to the overall compound observation

 ### Presence vs Status
 Two elements track alert state: